tjworks/tapdata-docs-en/docs/cloud/prerequisites/files/json.md

 ## Precautions

 - A connection only refers to a model (table).
 If there are multiple models, you need to create connections for each one separately.
-- JSON data sources are only available for data development tasks.
+- JSON data sources are only available for data transformation tasks.
 - By default, Tapdata Cloud checks for changes (such as adding or modifying) to the XML file every minute.
 Tapdata Cloud synchronizes all files to accurately update the condition field when changes are detected.
 However, synchronous deletion of files or data is not supported.
 - Data types that can be used in JSON files include ARRAY, BOOLEAN, DATETIME, INTEGER, NUMBER, OBJECT, STRING, and TEXT.